-School councils are obligated to follow the Visual Identity Policy (SO-25) and the Visual Identity Manual (SO-025-G).
+School councils are obligated to follow the Visual Identity Policy and the visual identity manual.

 School Council Advertising

 All advertisements must be coordinated through the Board's Manager of Communications and Community Relations.
 School council members can request an advertisement by working with their school principal or by contacting the manager directly.